MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/Pattern.md

               +---------------+
             C0     Side 3      C3

-Each patch is constructed by first calling `mesh-pattern-begin-patch()`, then `mesh-pattern-move-to()` to specify the first point in the patch (C0).
-Then the sides are specified with calls to `mesh-pattern-curve-to()` and `mesh-pattern-line-to()`.
+Each patch is constructed by first calling `mesh-begin-patch()`, then `mesh-move-to()` to specify the first point in the patch (C0).
+Then the sides are specified with calls to `mesh-curve-to()` and `mesh-line-to()`.

-The four additional control points (P0, P1, P2, P3) in a patch can be specified with `mesh-pattern-set-control-point()`.
-At each corner of the patch (C0, C1, C2, C3) a color may be specified with `mesh-pattern-set-corner-color-rgb()` or `mesh-pattern-set-corner-color-rgba()`.
+The four additional control points (P0, P1, P2, P3) in a patch can be specified with `mesh-set-control-point()`.
+At each corner of the patch (C0, C1, C2, C3) a color may be specified with `mesh-set-corner-color-rgb()` or `mesh-set-corner-color-rgba()`.
 Any corner whose color is not explicitly specified defaults to transparent black.
 A Coons patch is a special case of the tensor-product patch where the control points are implicitly defined by the sides of the patch.
 The default value for any control point not specified is the implicit value for a Coons patch, i.e. if no control points are specified the patch is a Coons patch.
 A triangle is a special case of the tensor-product patch where the control points are implicitly defined by the sides of the patch, all the sides are lines and one of them has length 0, i.e. if the patch is specified using just 3 lines, it is a triangle.
 If the corners connected by the 0-length side have the same color, the patch is a Gouraud-shaded triangle.
 Patches may be oriented differently to the above diagram.
 For example the first point could be at the top left.
 The diagram only shows the relationship between the sides, corners and control points.
 Regardless of where the first point is located, when specifying colors, corner 0 will always be the first point, corner 1 the point between side 0 and side 1 etc.

-Calling `mesh-pattern-end-patch()` completes the current patch.
+Calling `mesh-end-patch()` completes the current patch.
 If less than 4 sides have been defined, the first missing side is defined as a line from the current point to the first point of the patch (C0) and the other sides are degenerate lines from C0 to C0.
 The corners between the added sides will all be coincident with C0 of the patch and their color will be set to be the same as the color of C0.

-Additional patches may be added with additional calls to `mesh-pattern-begin-patch()`/`mesh-pattern-end-patch()`.
+Additional patches may be added with additional calls to `mesh-begin-patch()`/`mesh-end-patch()`.

     my Gnome::Cairo $pattern .= new(:mesh);

     # Add a Coons patch
-    $pattern.mesh-pattern-begin-patch( $pattern);
+    $pattern.mesh-begin-patch( $pattern);
-    $pattern.mesh-pattern-move-to( 0, 0);
+    $pattern.mesh-move-to( 0, 0);
-    $pattern.mesh-pattern-curve-to( 30, -30,  60,  30, 100, 0);
+    $pattern.mesh-curve-to( 30, -30,  60,  30, 100, 0);
-    $pattern.mesh-pattern-curve-to( 60,  30, 130,  60, 100, 100);
+    $pattern.mesh-curve-to( 60,  30, 130,  60, 100, 100);
-    $pattern.mesh-pattern-curve-to( 60,  70,  30, 130,   0, 100);
+    $pattern.mesh-curve-to( 60,  70,  30, 130,   0, 100);
-    $pattern.mesh-pattern-curve-to( 30,  70, -30,  30,   0, 0);
+    $pattern.mesh-curve-to( 30,  70, -30,  30,   0, 0);
-    $pattern.mesh-pattern-set-corner-color-rgb( $pattern, 0, 1, 0, 0);
+    $pattern.mesh-set-corner-color-rgb( $pattern, 0, 1, 0, 0);
-    $pattern.mesh-pattern-set-corner-color-rgb( 1, 0, 1, 0);
+    $pattern.mesh-set-corner-color-rgb( 1, 0, 1, 0);
-    $pattern.mesh-pattern-set-corner-color-rgb( 2, 0, 0, 1);
+    $pattern.mesh-set-corner-color-rgb( 2, 0, 0, 1);
-    $pattern.mesh-pattern-set-corner-color-rgb( 3, 1, 1, 0);
+    $pattern.mesh-set-corner-color-rgb( 3, 1, 1, 0);
-    $pattern.mesh-pattern-end-patch;
+    $pattern.mesh-end-patch;

     # Add a Gouraud-shaded triangle
-    $pattern.mesh-pattern-begin-patch;
+    $pattern.mesh-begin-patch;
-    $pattern.mesh-pattern-move-to( 100, 100);
+    $pattern.mesh-move-to( 100, 100);
-    $pattern.mesh-pattern-line-to( 130, 130);
+    $pattern.mesh-line-to( 130, 130);
-    $pattern.mesh-pattern-line-to( 130,  70);
+    $pattern.mesh-line-to( 130,  70);
-    $pattern.mesh-pattern-set-corner-color-rgb( 0, 1, 0, 0);
+    $pattern.mesh-set-corner-color-rgb( 0, 1, 0, 0);
-    $pattern.mesh-pattern-set-corner-color-rgb( 1, 0, 1, 0);
+    $pattern.mesh-set-corner-color-rgb( 1, 0, 1, 0);
-    $pattern.mesh-pattern-set-corner-color-rgb( 2, 0, 0, 1);
+    $pattern.mesh-set-corner-color-rgb( 2, 0, 0, 1);
-    $pattern.mesh-pattern-end-patch;
+    $pattern.mesh-end-patch;

 When two patches overlap, the last one that has been added is drawn over the first one.